 I saw this Cucina Paper Towel Holder in the Pottery Barn catalog recently and immediately thought of my daughter – she is into kitchen stuff, loves to cook, and into green living– note the un-bleached paper towel roll.
 I wanted to get one for her for Christmas, but with tax, shipping, and handling it would cost over $50.
-So instead of buying one, I made one using old wooden utensils I had.
+So instead of buying one, I did a Pottery Barn Knock-Off of it using old wooden utensils I had.

 The Pottery Barn one is on the left.
 I didn’t have a fork as decorative or long enough for the center of the holder, so I switched the utensils around to make my Pottery Barn knock off version on the right.